Flowers Safe for Dogs: The Complete UK Guide

 The quick answer: safe flowers for dogs

-Many popular flowers are completely safe in a home with dogs.
+Many popular, beautiful flowers are completely safe in a home with dogs.
 Here is the fast reference.

 | Safe to have at home | Avoid entirely |